 Technological advances and production are pivotal in this century, and rare earth materials will indefinitely be scoured to help in this.
 This make radioactive wastes inevitable, and Lynas is just the beginning.

 Lynas started with Mount Weld in Western Australia, a mountain turned into one of the world’s richest rare-earth mine sites.
 The plant is said to process 240,000 tonnes of ore per annum that extracts 26,500 tonnes of processed rare-earth materials.

 There’re 17 rare-earth elements in total, and the ones Lynas seeks are praseodymium and neodymium.
 A combination of these two can create high quality magnets with great durability.
 They are used in headphones, microphones, loudspeakers, hard disk, etc.

 But it is unfortunate that this innovative element has to actively go through multiple pollution-inducing processes and generate tonnes of harmful by-product wastes to purify itself.

 It is true when they say mobile phones emit a certain amount of radiation.
 In reality, radiation is radiated from everything everywhere, but it’s the type and doses that determine how harmful it is.

-Harmful radiations are called ionizing radiation, the factor that determine their dangerous level is their ability to break molecular bonds between compounds.
+Harmful radiations are called ionizing radiation, the factor that determines their danger level is their ability to break molecular bonds between compounds.
 Mobile phone radiation and radio waves belong in the non-ionizing category, whereas X-rays, CAT scans, and nuclear sources are ionizing radiation.

 If radiation is exposed to organic matter (animals or plants), the ionizing radiation could potentially break a cell and DNA apart, killing or damaging it.
 Damaged cells can easily repair itself, but sometimes it doesn’t do it the right way, and will potentially form into a cluster of fatal cancer cells.